Supritha-Amudhu/search_engine/README.md

 Search Engine:

 Search Engine is a web application built on Ruby using Rails and Bootstrap.
 It takes in 3 static JSON files as input.
 The static files are details about Users, Tickets and Organizations.
 The application parses the JSON files.
-The user can enter a search term under any of the 3 search parameters mentioned.
-The user can also search within all 3 parameters.
+The user can enter a search term under any of the 3 search parameters mentioned, using any search field for each parameter.
 Upon searching for a term, search results are displayed based on the parsed JSON files.
 The user can click on the search results and a modal will be displayed, holding the entire User/Ticket/Organization details.